microsoft/PowerPlatformConnectors/certified-connectors/Dynatrace/Readme.md

 * To get meaningful data, you will need to have an app running on your Dynatrace tenant.
 There are example applications and workshops for launching applications with Azure on your tenant here: https://learn.alliances.dynatracelabs.com/azure/

+## Set Up Guide
+You will need to enter your tenant URL and API key to start using the connector.
+Follow the instructions above to get both items.
+The tenant URL you input should be in the format:

+    * abc123.dynatrace.com/api/v2

+The API key should be entered in the format:

+    * Api-Token dt1234.ABCDEFGH

 ## Supported Actions
 * `GET problems` – Lists problems observed within the specified timeframe
 * `GET problems by problem ID` - Gets the properties of the specified problem